A Review of the Glenn Roy Blundon Centre

 The 2016 review was led by Dr. Alice Collins, professor emeritus and former dean of the Faculty of Education.
 Dr. Collins’ review consisted of consultations and interviews across the university and in the community, an assessment of current policies, procedures, infrastructure and operations, and a literature review.
 The review was completed this summer, and results are reflected in the report “From Accommodation to Accessibility: A Path Forward.
 A Review of the Glenn Roy Blundon Centre” (Aug 2016).

-The report includes 16 recommendations, ranging from policy review; reconsidering the centre’s mission and name; space renovations, staffing, systems and information infrastructure; naming and terms of reference for the Advisory Committee for Students with Disabilities; web accessibility, and more.
+The report includes 16 recommendations, ranging from policy review, to reconsidering the centre’s mission and name, to space renovations, to staffing, to systems and information infrastructure, to naming and terms of reference for the Advisory Committee for Students with Disabilities, to web accessibility and more.

 In response to this report, we will combine the recommendations to focus on two primary areas: a) policy review and; b) enhancing programming and delivery of supports.
 Starting immediately, Dr. Noreen Golfman, provost and vice-president (academic), will pull together a team to consider the recommendations and plan steps forward.
 In January 2017, the university will commence a policy review for the Accommodations for Students with Disabilities Policy.

 - The Report: ?From Accommodation to Accessibility: A Path Forward.
 A Review of t

 - The Report (LARGE PRINT VERSION): "From Accommodation to Accessibility: A Path

 - The Report with Appendices: ?From Accommodation to Accessibility: A Path Forwar